pokeblokdude/ourhouse-bot/README.md

 # Our House Server Bot

-This is a project I'm working on to learn Discord.js and just to become comfortable with JS in general.
+This is a project I'm working on to learn Discord.js and just to become comfortable with JS in general, applying stuff I learned in my "Programming Methodology" course.